 Build A City Out of LEGO

-The adult LEGO fan community gets bigger all the time, but the beauty of LEGO is that it’s one of the all-time solitary activities.
+The adult LEGO fan community gets bigger all the time, but the beauty of LEGO is that it’s one of the all-time solitary hobbies for men.
 Designing and building is the perfect combo of taking on a manly project and and spending some serene, childlike time with oneself.
 The polar opposite of assembling flat-pack furniture.

 The personal satisfaction of a great collection – especially one that makes you look so good – is immense.
-Seek out local stores rather than just relying on eBay.
+Seek out local stores rather than just relying on eBay to join in on one of the best hobbies for men.

 Take Up Knitting